 ESLI 096 Issues for Debate and Discussion (0 credits)

 This listening/speaking course is for high intermediate and advanced-level students.
-You’ll continue to build confidence in speaking by participating in class discussions and debates and by making individual oral presentations.
-You’ll learn conversational strategies such as agreeing and disagreeing, interrupting, and asking for clarification.
-You’ll listen to tapes and videos in both formal and informal English.
+Students continue to build confidence in speaking by participating in class discussions and debates and by making individual oral presentations.
+Students learn conversational strategies such as agreeing and disagreeing, interrupting and asking for clarification.
+Students listen to tapes and videos in both formal and informal English.
 Topics of discussion typically include environmental issues, gun control, abortion, AIDS, homelessness and sexual harassment.